 A: Individuals convicted of a second DUI/DWI offense in New Jersey face fines ranging from $500 to $1,000.
 Second-time offenders will also be required to complete 30 days of mandatory community service and face mandatory jail time (ranging from 48 hours to 90 days).
 Drivers convicted a second time lose their driving privileges for two years and must install an ignition interlock device on their vehicles.

-Ms. Cohen successfully defends against second offense DWIs by appealing and moving to have earlier convictions overturned.
-Her knowledge of all indictable offenses, her certification in criminal trial law and her education in trial advocacy make her the right person to call about your DWI charges.
+Ms. Cohen successfully defends clients against second offense DWI charges in NJ by appealing and moving to have earlier convictions overturned.
+Her knowledge of all indictable offenses, her certification in criminal trial law and her education in trial advocacy make her the right person to call about your South Jersey DWI charges.

 Q: What are the penalties associated with a third or subsequent DWI conviction?

 Jill Cohen knows there are “tricks” to have a third offense DWI treated as a second offense DWI.
-It is important to understand the laws as well as Ms. Cohen does.
+It is important to understand NJ drunk driving laws as well as Ms. Cohen does.

 Q: Is it possible to appeal a DUI conviction?

 A: Yes.
-Motions for post-conviction relief apply to DUI charges as well as other charges in municipal and superior courts.
+Motions for post-conviction relief apply to DUI charges, as well as to other charges in NJ municipal and superior courts.
 Contact Ms. Cohen about filing an appeal or a motion for post-conviction relief as soon as possible.

 Q: Can I get my DWI expunged?

 Many of these types of DWI cases, and other driving offenses, are successfully defended by hearings challenging the validity of the arrest.
-Ms. Cohen’s years of experience in criminal law make her eminently qualified to handle any cases in municipal courts throughout New Jersey.
+Ms. Cohen’s years of experience in NJ criminal law & traffic defense make her eminently qualified to handle any type of DUI case in municipal courts throughout New Jersey.

-If you or a loved one has been charged with a drunk driving offense, you may be facing the possibility of significant monetary fines and jail time.
-Defending Refusals, underage drinking, and allowing an intoxicated driver to drive is part of defending DUI offenses that Ms. Cohen can handle for you.
+If you or a loved one has been charged with a drunk driving offense in Camden County, Gloucester County, Atlantic County, or Burlington County, NJ, you may be facing the possibility of significant monetary fines and jail time.
+Defending Refusals, underage drinking, and allowing an intoxicated driver to drive is part of defending New Jersey DUI offenses that Ms. Cohen can handle for you.
 She understands that dealing with a drunk driving charge places stress on individuals and their families.
 Do not attempt to fight DUI/DWI charges alone.
 Contact the Law Office of Jill R. Cohen today for experienced drunk driving defense.

 As an assistant prosecutor Ms. Cohen litigated complex motions for the State, was an acting Camden City Municipal Prosecutor, and indicted over 800 cases before the Camden County Grand Jury.
 Ms. Cohen handled hundreds of indictable/felony and juvenile cases and tried numerous jury trials, in areas such as drug possession and distribution, school zone violations, domestic violence, aggravated assault, fraud, burglary, robbery, child sexual assault, child physical abuse, homicides, attempted murder and other crimes of magnitude.